carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ### Vehicle movement component configuration

 - Open the VehicleMovementComponent in the details panel
+- Create 4 new wheels by pressing the plus icon in the *Wheel setups* row
-- Fill the *Wheel setups* variable with the Chaos vehicle wheels and respective bone names
+- Fill the *Wheel setups* variable with the Chaos vehicle wheels and respective bone names for each of the wheels

 ![vehicle_wheel_setups](img/tuto_content_authoring_vehicles/vehicle_wheel_setups.png)